Scientific Advisory Committees

 An Advisory Committee on Dangerous Pathogens (ACDP) TSE risk assessment subgroup has been established to provide independent expert advice in this area to the FSA and other departments, following the abolition of the Spongiform Encephalopathy Advisory Committee (SEAC) in 2011.

-The Advisory Committee on Pesticides (ACP) is an independent body which advises Ministers on all matters relating to the control of pesticides.
-Members provide scientific advice on the safe and effective use of pesticides and other pest control methods.
+The UK Expert Committee on Pesticides (ECP) provides independent, impartial advice to the government on the science relating to pesticides.
+Members provide scientific advice on the authorisation of pesticides and other matters related to pest control.

 Scientific Advisory Committee on Nutrition